Are you ready for my ultimate decluttering hack? How about a list of 10 minute decluttering tasks you can do right now to cut that clutter for good?

 Decluttering Task #2 Clean out your coat closet.
 (10 minutes)

 This is one area of my home that if not kept an eye on can get out of control and quick.
 And to be honest I really have no idea why.
 I mean a coat closet is for coats only.
 The name even confirms it.
-So how on earth soccer balls, shopping bags, and pet toys find there way into our closet is simply beyond me.
+So how on earth soccer balls, shopping bags, and pet toys find their way into our closet is simply beyond me.

 If your home is like mine then this room needs you to keep an eye on it.
 And you can do this in just under 10 minutes with this 2nd 10 minute decluttering task.